Home/NASCAR

 via Getty

-Everyone remembers their first job, including Dale Earnhardt Jr. The two-time Xfinity Series winner joined NBC Sports in 2018, immediately after retiring from full-time racing, and was featured on the booth alongside Rick Allen, Steve Letarte, and Jeff Burton.
-However, all good things come to an end, and Junior’s contract with NBC ended in 2023, marking an end to a memorable chapter in Dale Jr’s post-racing career.
-With the 2025 season on the horizon, the 49-year-old is gearing up to take on broadcasting duties once again, only this time he will be chartering in unknown territory.
+Everyone remembers their first job.
+The two-time Xfinity Series champ Dale Earnhardt Jr joined NBC Sports in 2018 immediately after retiring from full-time racing, featuring on the booth alongside Rick Allen, Steve Letarte, and Jeff Burton.
+Yet, all good things must come to an end, and Junior’s NBC contract ended in 2023.
+With the upcoming 2025 season, the 49-year-old is gearing up to take on broadcasting duties once again, only this time he will be chartering in unknown territory.

 ADVERTISEMENT